Azathothas/Stars/README.md

 ## Go

+- [89luca89/pakkero](https://github.com/89luca89/pakkero) – Pakkero is a binary packer written in Go made for fun and educational purpose.
+Its main goal is to take in input a program file (elf binary, script, even appimage) and compress it, protect it from tampering and intrusion.
 - [tailscale/tailscale-android](https://github.com/tailscale/tailscale-android) – Tailscale Android Client
 - [Malwarize/webpalm](https://github.com/Malwarize/webpalm) – WebPalm is a powerful command-line tool for website mapping and web scraping.
 With its recursive approach, it can generate a complete tree of all webpages and their links on a website.
 It can also extract data from the body of each page using regular expressions, making it an ideal tool for web scraping and data extraction.
 - [nxtrace/Ntrace-core](https://github.com/nxtrace/Ntrace-core) – An open source visual route tracking CLI tool